-- (32) In relation to construction sites: - (a) a construction site is a Work Premises at which civil works, building or construction activities take place;

-- (b) critical and essential infrastructure means: - (i) construction or maintenance (including civil works, building or construction activities) of critical and essential infrastructure (whether privately or publicly funded) where the Victorian Government has deemed, and the Chief Health Officer has endorsed, that it is urgently required for the purposes of sustaining human health, safety and wellbeing, on a case by case basis; or - (ii) activities deemed by the Victorian Government from time to time as "State Critical Infrastructure Projects"; or - (iii) construction for the purposes of national security or defence; - (c) the requirements of the Workplace Directions (No. 6) apply to Work Premises that are a construction site, including: - (i) subject to subclause (36), the density quotient; - (ii) the face coverings and cleaning requirements in the Workplace Directions (No. 6); - (d) an employer in relation to a Work Premises that is a construction site must comply with the applicable worker reductions for the construction site, except in relation to: - (i) critical and essential infrastructure; or - (ii) critical repairs to any Work Premises where required for emergency and safety (as set out in the 'Stage 4 Restrictions - Permitted Work Premises' available at: https://www.dhhs.vic.gov.au/business-industryrestrictions-by-industry-covid-19 as amended from time to time by the Victorian Government); - (e) an employer must limit movement of all workers (including supervisors and on-site specialists) between multiple Work Premises that are construction sites, except in relation to: - (i) supervisors on small-scale construction sites who can move between multiple small-scale construction sites; or - (ii) specialist contractors who can move between up to 5 construction sites per week; or - (iii) specialists who provide safety services; or - (iv) those required to meet minimum statutory obligations or requirements (for example, auditors, building inspectors or surveyors).
+- (32) In relation to construction sites: - a construction site is a Work Premises at which civil works, building or construction activities take place; - (b) critical and essential infrastructure means: - (i) construction or maintenance (including, but not limited to, civil works, building or construction activities) of critical and essential infrastructure (whether privately or publicly funded) where the Victorian Government has deemed, and the Chief Health Officer has endorsed, that it is urgently required for the purposes of sustaining human health, safety and wellbeing, on a case by case basis; or - (ii) activities deemed by the Victorian Government from time to time as "State Critical Infrastructure Projects"; or - (iii) construction for the purposes of national security or defence; - (c) the requirements of the Workplace Directions (No. 7) apply to Work Premises that are a construction site, including (but not limited to): - (i) subject to subclause (36), the density quotient; - (ii) the face coverings and cleaning requirements in the Workplace Directions (No. 7); - (d) an employer in relation to a Work Premises that is a construction site must comply with the applicable worker reductions for the construction site, except in relation to: - (i) critical and essential infrastructure: or - (ii) critical repairs to any Work Premises where required for emergency or safety (as set out in the 'Permitted Work Premises' for the purposes of the Restricted Activity Directions (Restricted Area) (No. 12) available at: www.dhhs.vic.gov.au/business-industry-restrictions-by-industry-covid-19 as amended from time to time by the Victorian Government); - (e) an employer must limit movement of all workers (including, but not limited to, supervisors and on-site specialists) between multiple Work Premises that are construction sites, except in relation to: - (i) supervisors on small-scale construction sites who can move between multiple small-scale construction sites; or - (ii) specialist contractors who can move between up to 5 construction sites per week; or - (iii) specialists who provide safety services; or - (iv) those required to meet minimum statutory obligations or requirements (for example, auditors, building inspectors or surveyors).